apptainer/singularity-admindocs/admin_quickstart.rst

 Taken together, this design means your users can run whatever containers they want, and you don't have to worry about them damaging your precious system.

-Security of the container itself
+Security of the Container Itself
 --------------------------------

 A malicious container may not be able to damage your system, but it could still